Some Books About Illinois the Place

 The geography of Downstate Illinois has never gotten the book the topic deserves.
 Chicago has three.
-The classic account for forty years was Chicago: Growth of a Metropolis by Harold M. Mayer and Richard C. Wade (Chicago: University Of Chicago Press,1969 and 1973).
+The classic account was Chicago: Growth of a Metropolis by Harold M. Mayer and Richard C. Wade (Chicago: University Of Chicago Press, 1969 and 1973).
 Its interpretations might be superseded but it is hard to imagine another book matching its lavish use of maps and photos.
 Long the standard, the book went through 13 printings until a new edition was released in 2005.

 Chicago, Metropolis of the Mid-continent by Irving Cutler (fourth edition with a foreword by James F. Marran, Southern Illinois University Press, 2006) offers a comprehensive portrayal of the growth and development of Chicago from a mudhole to today's city.
-John C. Hudson, director of the geography program and environmental sciences program at Northwestern University, is the author of Chicago: A Geography of the City and Its Region (Chicago: University of Chicago Press, 2006), the first original the first geography of the Windy City to appear in more than thirty years.
+John C. Hudson, a geographer at Northwestern University, is the author of Chicago: A Geography of the City and Its Region (Chicago: University of Chicago Press, 2006), the first original the first geography of the Windy City to appear in more than thirty years.
 Full of facts.

-Also recommended is Chicago in Maps: 1612 to the Present by Robert Holland by Holland, Robert.
-New York Rizzoli 2005 collection of historical maps, complete with commentary by enthusiast Holland (philosophy, Hofstra U.) includes the first maps of the region and the frontier town, the city before and after the fire, its water sources, its hidden worlds (stock yards, dens of sin, gangland, jazz), and the city as it grew to become in the twentieth century.
-All maps in full color.
+Also recommended is Chicago in Maps: 1612 to the Present by Robert Holland (Rizzoli, 2005), a collection of historical maps (all in full color) with commentary.
+Holland includes the first maps of the region and the frontier town, the city before and after the fire, its water sources, its hidden worlds (stock yards, dens of sin, gangland, jazz), and the city as it grew to become in the twentieth century.

 Illinois Fact Book and Historical Almanac, 1673–1968 by John Clayton (Southern Illinois University Press, 1970) was published in honor of the state’s sesquicentennial.
 It lists public office holders, manufacturing data, and population data—all, unfortunately, rather dated.